seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 - For the iframe videos on both acoustic and electric I referred to a YouTube video [Alan Simpson](https://www.youtube.com/watch?v=_whe7kKahkk&ab_channel=AlanSimpson) to create the responsivness as the screen got larger - using height: calc(.5625* 80vw); - and moving this along with the calculation which works out aspect ratio as the screen gets larger.

-- I reffered to the love running project when styling my header and nav links using the code and editing to suit the project
+- I referred to the love running project when styling my header and nav links using the code and editing to suit the project

-- I reffered to the love running project for the form and then edited where required.
+- I referred to the love running project for the form and then edited where required.
 Basic structure of form used and removed code not required.

 - [YouTube](https://www.youtube.com/), [Stack Overflow](https://stackoverflow.com/) and [W3schools](https://www.w3schools.com/) were used throughout the creation of this project.